apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/backup-and-restore/snapshot-backup-and-restore-for-mysql.md

      kbcli cluster list
      ```

-     For details on creating a cluster, refer to [Create a Redis cluster](./../cluster-management/create-and-connect-a-mysql-cluster.md#create-a-mysql-cluster).
+     For details on creating a cluster, refer to [Create a MySQL cluster](./../cluster-management/create-and-connect-a-mysql-cluster.md#create-a-mysql-cluster).

 4. Insert test data to test backup.